 Eligible LEAs could apply for up to \$75 per student.
 These funds were not intended to purchase a \$75 device per student.
-Rather, as a whole, the total eligible funding amount should be used according to the LEA plan for devices that will best serve the students.
-All devices must be compliant with the minimum standards for online testing through the Georgia Milestones Assessment System.
+Rather, districts could leverage the total eligible funding amount to implement a plan that utilized devices to best serve students.
+All devices had to comply with the minimum standards for online testing through the Georgia Milestones Assessment System.